Speedphoenix/nexmo-developer/_tutorials/en/client-sdk/in-app-messaging/fetch-events/swift.md

 # `Chat events`

-Earlier you created a conversation in the nexmo cli and added the two users to that conversation.
-Conversations, modelled as `NXMConversation` objects in the Client SDK, are how the users will communicate.
+Earlier you created a conversation in the Nexmo CLI and added the two users to that conversation.
+Conversations, modeled as `NXMConversation` objects in the Client SDK, are how the users will communicate.
 You can learn more about conversations in the [Conversation API documentation](/conversation/concepts/conversation).
 Chat events, or `NXMEvent` objects, are sent using the conversation that you created, so to get chat event you will first need to fetch the conversation.

 To do so, the following additions are required to `ChatViewController.swift`: